ManoVS/ManoVS/README.md

 - 👋 Hi, I’m @ManoVS
 - 👀 I’m interested in Coding and AI
-- 🌱 I’m currently learning Coding
+- 🌱 I’m currently learning Coding and robotics
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on robotics
 - 📫 How to reach me [Gmail: Manoranjanseker@gmail.com]

 <!---